 Most serious injury and wrongful death cases involving an 18-wheeler are investigated at the scene by the Highway Patrol or other police officer and insurance company for the truck driver and trucking company.

-Many people witness truck accidents and what happened is not in dispute.
-Other times, there will be a video on board the big rig or local video from businesses nearby.
-But most serious injury or wrongful death truck wrecks involve a reconstruction of the accident by expert witnesses.
+Some truck accidents are witnessed by many people and what happened is not in dispute.
+Other times, there will be video either on board the big rig or local video from businesses nearby.
+But the vast majority of serious injury or wrongful death truck wrecks involve a reconstruction of the accident by expert witnesses.

 The saying “there are always two sides to the coin” applies to lawsuits involving truck wrecks.
-Folks usually assume that liability is settled when the truck driver is ticketed.
+Folks usually assume that when the truck driver was ticketed liability is settled.
 Unfortunately, that is not how it works in Texas.
-Unless the investigating officers were qualified to reconstruct the accident and did so, their opinions are not admissible.
+Unless the investigating officers were qualified to reconstruct the accident and actually did so, their opinions are not admissible.

-An accident reconstruction expert will use information gathered at the scene with computer-aided reenactments and witness accounts and piece the accident scenario together for presentation to the judge with the jury.
+An accident reconstruction expert will use information gathered at the scene with computer-aided reenactments and witness accounts and peace the accident scenario together for presentation to the judge with the jury.

-Typically, the insurance defense lawyer will have an accident reconstruction whose opinions always weren’t the truck driver’s fault, even though the truck driver was ticketed for his conduct.
+Typically, the insurance defense lawyer will have an accident reconstruction whose opinions are always wasn’t the truck drivers’ fault, even though the truck driver was ticketed for his conduct.

-Hiring an attorney early after the crash gives the victim a better chance of fighting the insurance company’s attempt to shift the blame.
+Hiring an attorney early after the crash gives the victim a better chance of fighting the insurance companies attempt to shift the blame.

-If an attorney for a big rig collision cannot quote sections of the Federal Motor Carrier Safety Regulations by heart- you have the wrong person.
-Here are some relevant parts of the regs:
+If an attorney for a big rig collision cannot quote sections of the Federal Motor Carrier Safety Regulations, by heart- you have the wrong person.

 A lawyer investigating an 18-wheeler accident where braking is an issue should know of the air brake systems of both tractor and trailer, proper slack adjuster settings, and be well versed in applying the Federal Motor Carrier Safety Regulations applicable to brakes.

-On-the-ground evidence, such as braking, yaw, or skid marks, and marks showing the point of impact can be very important as the insurance companies for the truck driver always try to shift responsibility to others, primarily the victim of the accident.
+On the ground evidence, such a braking, yaw or skid marks and marks showing the point of impact can be very important as the insurance companies for the truck driver always try to shift responsibility to others, and primarily the victim for the accident.

-Most folks assume that because a ticket was issued that the matter of liability is settled-that is not the case.
-Seldom do tickets come into evidence in a wrongful death case with an 18-wheeler.
-Usually, the jury does not hear the officer’s opinions on the cause of the crash are not heard by the jury.
+Most folks assume the because a ticket was issued that the matter of liability is settled-that is not the case, seldom do tickets come into evidence in a wrongful death case with an 18-wheeler.
+Usually, the officer’s opinions on the cause of the crash are not heard by the jury.

-Gathering irrefutable facts from the scene soon is the proper course of action for defeating the insurance company’s blame-shifting defenses.
-Whether a car accident or a commercial vehicle crash, blame-shifting is expected.
+Gathering irrefutable facts from the scene soon is the proper course of action for defeating the insurance companies blame shifting defenses.

 Getting the best 18-wheeler accident law firm on your side must be a priority.